James Franco Sued By Former Students For Alleged Sexual Exploitation And Fraud

 In my life, I pride myself on taking responsibility for things that I've done.
 I have to do that to maintain my well-being.
 I do it whenever I know that there's something wrong or needs to be changed.
 I make it a point to do it.
 The things that I heard that were on Twitter are not accurate.
 But I completely support people coming out and being able to have a voice because they didn't have a voice for so long, so I don't want to shut them down in any way.
 I think it's a good thing and I support it.

-The following day, The Los Angeles Times published a story in which Tither-Kaplan and four other former students of Franco made allegations against him — allegations that are similar to those in the complaint.
+The following day, the Los Angeles Times published a story in which Tither-Kaplan and four other former students of Franco made allegations against him — allegations that are similar to those in the complaint.
 But the Times also reported that more than a dozen of Franco's former students at Studio 4 said they had "a positive experience" there.

 In addition to Franco, two other defendants and their production company, Rabbit Bandini, are named in the complaint.